 Job Posting Sample Template

 [Title of the job]

-Intro and job overview: Provide a 2-3 max paragraph description of the company, the role, what it takes to excel in the role, and how the opportunity fits in the company and structure of the team.
+Intro and job overview: Provide a 2-3 max paragraph description of the company, the role, what it takes to excel in the role.
+You also want to state how the opportunity fits in the company and the overall structure of the team.